Sherman in Grayson County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce • Settlements & Settlers.
 In addition, it is included in the Art Deco series list.
 A significant historical year for this entry is 1868.

 Location.
 33° 38.12′ N, 96° 36.576′ W. Marker is in Sherman, Texas, in Grayson County.
-Marker is at the intersection of Lamar Street (State Highway 56) and Crockett Street, on the right when traveling east on Lamar Street.
+It is at the intersection of Lamar Street (State Highway 56) and Crockett Street, on the right when traveling east on Lamar Street.
 Touch for map.
 Marker is at or near this postal address: 118 West Lamar Street, Sherman TX 75090, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Butterfield Overland Mail Route Through Grayson County (within shouting distance of this marker); Courthouses of Grayson County (within shouting distance of this marker); World War I Memorial (within shouting distance of this marker); Stone from Old Ox Mill (within shouting distance of this marker); Japanese Model 92 (within shouting distance of this marker); President Roosevelt's Visit to Grayson County (within shouting distance of this marker); Eleventh Texas Cavalry (about 300 feet away, measured in a direct line); Ninth Texas Cavalry (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Butterfield Overland Mail Route Through Grayson County (within shouting distance of this marker); Courthouses of Grayson County (within shouting distance of this marker); World War I Memorial (within shouting distance of this marker); Stone from Old Ox Mill (within shouting distance of this marker); Japanese Model 92 (within shouting distance of this marker); President Roosevelt's Visit to Grayson County (within shouting distance of this marker); Eleventh Texas Cavalry (about 300 feet away, measured in a direct line); Ninth Texas Cavalry (about 300 feet away).
 Touch for a list and map of all markers in Sherman.